lakshitha1629/graphics/tensorflow_graphics/g3doc/api_docs/python/tfg/geometry/transformation/rotation_matrix_3d/from_axis_angle.md

 <!-- Placeholder for "Used in" -->

-Note:
+#### Note:

-  In the following, A1 to An are optional batch dimensions.
+In the following, A1 to An are optional batch dimensions, which must be broadcast compatible.

 #### Args:

 * <b>`axis`</b>: A tensor of shape `[A1, ..., An, 3]`, where the last dimension
   represents a normalized axis.
 * <b>`angle`</b>: A tensor of shape `[A1, ..., An, 1]`, where the last dimension
   represents a normalized axis.
 * <b>`name`</b>: A name for this op that defaults to "rotation_matrix_3d_from_axis_angle".

 #### Returns: